-When a logical processor performs a TLB invalidation operation, only the TLB entries that are tagged for that logical processor are flushed.
+When a logical processor performs a TLB invalidation operation, only the TLB entries that are tagged for that logical processor are guaranteed to be flushed.
 This protocol applies to all TLB invalidation operations, including writes to control registers CR3 and CR4 and uses of the INVLPG instruction.